actionml/docs.actionml.com/ur_config.md

 * **appName**: required string describing the app using the engine.
 Must be the same as is seen with `pio app list`
 * **indexName**: required string describing the index for all correlators, something like "urindex".
 The Elasticsearch URI for its REST interface is `http:/**elasticsearch-machine**/indexName/typeName/...` You can access ES through its REST interface here.
 * **typeName**: required string describing the type in Elasticsearch terminology, something like "items".
 This has no important meaning but must be part of the Elasticsearch URI for queries.
-* **eventNames**: required array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”, or “device” can be considered actions and used in recommendations.
+* **eventNames**: this OR the `indicators` array is required.
+An array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”, or “device” can be considered actions and used in recommendations.
 The first action is to be considered the primary action because it **must** exist in the data and is considered the strongest indication of user preference for items, the others are secondary for cooccurrence and cross-cooccurrence calculations.
 The secondary actions/events may or may not have target entity ids that correspond to the items to be recommended, so they are allowed to be things like category-ids, device-ids, location-ids...
 For example: a category-pref event would have a category-id as the target entity id but a view would have an item-id as the target entity id (see Events below).
 Both work fine as long as all usage events are tied to users.
-* **maxEventsPerEventType** optional (use with great care), default = 500.
+* **maxEventsPerEventType**: optional (use with great care), default = 500.
 Amount of usage history to keep use in model calculation.
-* **maxCorrelatorsPerEventType**: optional (use with great care), default = 50.
+* **maxCorrelatorsPerEventType**: optional, default = 50. this applies to all event types, use `indicators` to apply to specific event types&mdash;called indicators.
 An integer that controls how many of the strongest correlators are created for every event type named in `eventNames`.
+* **indicators**: either this of `eventNames` are required.
+This method for naming event types also allows for setting downsampling per event type.
+These are more properly called "indicators" because they may not be triggered by events but always are assumed to be something known about users, which we think "indicates" something about their taste or preferences:
+  * **name**: name for the indicator, as in eventNames.
+  * **maxCorrelatorsPerItem**: number of correlated items per recommended item.
+This is set to give best results for the indicator type and is often set to less than 50 (the default value) if the number of different ids for this event type is small.
+For example if the indicator is "gender" there will only be 2 ids M and F so downsampleing may preform better if set to 1, which would find the gender that best correlates with a primary event on the recommended items like a purchase of a product.
+Without this setting the default of 50 would apply, meaning to take the top 50 gender ids that correlate with the primary/conversion item.
+With enough data you may get all genders to correlate, meaning none would be of higher value than another, meaning in turn that gender would not help recommend.
+Taking 1 correlator would force the UR to choose which is more highly correlated instead of taking up to 50 of the highest.
 * **maxQueryEvents**: optional (use with great care), default = 100.
 An integer specifying the number of most recent user history events used to make recommendations for an individual.
 More implies some will be less recent actions.
 Theoretically using the right number will capture the user’s current interests.
 * **num**: optional, default = 20.
 An integer telling the engine the maximum number of recommendations to return per query but less may be returned if the query produces less results or post recommendations filters like blacklists remove some.
 * **blacklistEvents**: optional, default = the primary action.
 An array of strings corresponding to the actions taken on items, which will cause them to be removed from recommendations.
 These will have the same values as some user actions - so “purchase” might be best for an ecom application since there is often little need to recommend something the user has already bought.
 If this is not specified then the primary event is assumed.
 To blacklist no event, specify an empty array.
 Note that not all actions are taken on the same items being recommended.
 For instance every time a user goes to a category page this could be recorded as a category preference so if this event is used in a blacklist it will have no effect, the category and item ids should never match.
 If you want to filter certain categories, use a field filter and specify all categories allowed.